-Method of assessment Unit 3 - Online exam: 1 hour Unit 1 + 2 - controlled assessment Exam board ВТЕС What will you study?
+Method of assessment Unit 1 - Online exam: 1 hour Unit 2, 3, & 6 - controlled assessment Exam board BTEC What will you study?
 The course is taught over 120 Guided Learning Hours (GLH) the same as a GCSE course.
-Students must study the three core units.
-Unit One: Preparing participants to take part I sport and physical activity.
-In this unit you will explore different types of sport provisions, examine equipment and technology used for taking part in sport.
-You will be required to lead a warmup session to a group of individuals.
-Unit Two: Understand how different component of fitness are used in different physical activities.
-In this unit you will learn the components of physical and skill related fitness.
-You will also be able to participate in a variety of sports and understand the responsibilities and roles of officials.
-Finally, you will demonstrate ways to improve participants sporting techniques.
-Unit Three: Developing fitness to improve other participants performance in sport and physical activity.
-In this unit you will explore the importance of fitness for sports performance.
-You will also learn about the principles of training and exercise intensity.
-You will investigate fitness testing to determine fitness levels.
-You will finally investigate different methods to use to improve fitness levels.
+Students mus study the two core units and two additional units.
+Unit One (Core) : Fitness for Sport & Exercise In this unit you will learn about the components of fitness and principles of training.
+You will explore different training methods and investigate fitness testing to determine fitness levels.
+Unit Two (Core): Practical Sports Performance In this unit you will understand the rules, regulations and scoring systems for selected sports.
+You will have to practically demonstrate skills, techniques and tactics in selected sports and be able to review sports performance.
+Unit Three (Additional): The mind and sports performance.
+In this unit you will investigate personality and its effect on sports performance.
+You will explore the influence that motivation and self-confidence have on sports performance.
+You will also learn about arousal and anxiety, and the effects they have on sports performance.
+Unit Six (Additional): Leading Sports Activities In this unit you will learn the attributes associated with successful sports leadership.
+You will also plan, implement and review the leadership of a sporting activity.
 What skills will you Your leadership skills, by becoming a sports leader develop?
-Your practical ability in a range of sports You will understand what it takes to become a fitness instructor You will understand the body and how to train to make it stronger, faster, and fitter.
+Your practical ability in a range of sports You will understand what it takes to become a fitness instructor You will understand the body and how to train to make it stronger, faster and fitter.
 What can you do by the end of the course?
 You may want to continue to study sport and can go on to further education to study an A level in Sports Studies.
 This could lead on to a university degree in Sports Science, Bio-Mechanics, Sports Engineering or one of many sports related qualifications.
-This course could help you if you are interested in careers such as sports management, coaching, teaching, sports promotions, physiotherapy or becoming a dietician.
+This course could help you if you are interested in careers such as sports management, coaching teaching, sports promotions, physiotherapy or becoming a dietician.
 Careers can include Exercise physiologist.
 Fitness centre manager.
 Personal trainer.
 Secondary school teacher.
 Sports administrator.
 Sports coach.
 Sports development officer.
 Sports therapist.
-I and the second